abbie-evans/ebola-outbreak-risks/README.md

 # ebola-outbreak-risks

-Code for reproducing the results presented in 'Combinations of non-pharmaceutical interventions are required to mitigate the risk of Ebola outbreaks'
+Code for reproducing the results presented in 'Combinations of non-pharmaceutical interventions are required to eliminate the risk of major Ebola outbreaks: A mathematical modelling study'

 ### Installation of ebola_model